Bjorken expansion in the isotropic Kasner spacetime

 \textbf{Conclusions}

 The problem of an isotropic dissipative Bjorken expansion is addressed in this paper.
 Although the pressure of the fluid is minus the energy density, the ''effective'' pressure is one third of the energy density, in accordance with the conformal behaviour of the relativistic particles (the trace of the energy momentum tensor of the relativistic plasma is vanishing).

-Although the isotropic nonflat Kasner spacetime is often used for the description of the very early stages of the Universe, we think we have a lot of evidences in the support of its use for RHIC fireball (the deconfined phase).
+Even though the isotropic nonflat Kasner spacetime is often used for the description of the very early stages of the Universe, we think we have a lot of evidences in the support of its use for RHIC fireball (the deconfined phase).
 We have also obtained a bulk viscosity for the QGP during its early evolution (near the singularity $t = 0$ ) which is time dependent and, when applied to our Universe, leads to an entropy per baryon very close to the well known value $\sigma \approx 4.
-10^{9}$.
+10^{9}$.\\

+\textbf{Acknowledgements}\\ I would like to thank the two anonymous referees whose comments and suggestions helped me to improve the manuscript.